 Skip to content

-60 Essential Safety Tips for Solo Travel Get it Now
+New Ebook: Safety Tips for Solo Travels Get it Now!

-There are more than 50 outdoor rinks run by the city for free, plus more private rinks are opening all the time.
+There are more than 50 outdoor rinks run by the city for free, plus more private skating rinks are opening all the time.

-Where to go skating in Toronto depends on the vibe you’re after.
+Where to go ice skating in Toronto depends on the vibe you’re after.
 Romantic setting?
 Raising your heart rate?
 A safe place to practise on your Bambi legs?
 Here’s my honest takes on the different outdoor skating rinks in Toronto so you can find the best one for you!

 Disclosure: My blog contains links from Affiliate programmes.
 At no extra cost to you, if you make a purchase from these links, I earn a small commissionThank you for supporting my work and the site!